linode/docs/docs/guides/networking/vpn/strongswan-vpn-server-install/index.md

 modified_by:
   name: Linode
 title: "Install and Configure a StrongSwan Gateway VPN Server on Ubuntu 20.04"
-h1_title: "How to Install and Configure a StrongSwan Gateway VPN Server on Ubuntu 20.04"
+title_meta: "Install and Configure StrongSwan on Ubuntu 20.04"
-enable_h1: true
 contributor:
   name: Tom Henderson
 external_resources: